Separation Resources

 Identifying a New Career Direction

-Losing your job gives you a unique opportunity to re-evaluate where you are in your career, and if you’re happy with that placement.
-A job loss can be an opportunity for self-discovery and assessment.
+A job loss can be a time of self-discovery and assessment.
 Below are some resources that can assist you in determining a new direction.

 - ONET Online is a comprehensive resource for job seekers to find and learn about occupations.